-Yes, false eyelashes absolutely can work for alopecia, even if you have complete eyelash loss.
+Yes, false eyelashes for alopecia absolutely can work, even with complete eyelash loss.
 The key is choosing lashes that attach to your eyelid, not to natural lashes.
-At Witchy Lashes, both our magnetic and adhesive strip lashes are designed to work on bare lids, and both can give you long-lasting, comfortable wear throughout the day.
+At Witchy Lashes, both our magnetic and Magic adhesive systems are designed to work on bare lids, which means natural lashes are not required for comfortable, long-lasting wear.

 Do False Eyelashes Stay On Without Natural Lashes?

 Yes, they do.
-This is the number one question I get from women with alopecia, and the answer is a genuine yes.
-Natural lashes are not required for Witchy Lashes magnetic or adhesive systems to work.
+This is the number one question I get from women looking for false eyelashes for alopecia, and the answer is a genuine yes.
+Natural lashes are not required for Witchy Lashes magnetic or Magic adhesive systems to work.

 The reason is simple: the liner goes on your eyelid first, and the lash band attaches to that liner.
-That means the hold comes from the product on your lid, not from your own lashes.
-For women with alopecia eyelash loss, this is what makes false eyelashes such a practical option.
+The hold comes from the product on your lid, not from your own lashes.
+For women researching fake eyelashes for alopecia or wondering whether lashes for alopecia patients can actually stay in place, this is the part that matters most.

 Magnetic vs Adhesive Lashes for Alopecia — Which Is Better?